-62/22 Audit and Governance Committee - Self-Assessment of Effectiveness 2022/23
+62/22 Audit and Governance Committee - Self-Assessment of Effectiveness 2022/23 knowledge gaps and identifying areas in which the committee and its processes might be more effective.

 The Committee received a report of the Chair of Audit and Governance Committee on Audit and Governance Committee - Self-Assessment of Effectiveness 2022/23.